On the image of higher signature maps: The quadratic real cycle class map for zero-cycles

-in which the vertical map $\gamma=\gamma_{d+1}^c(X,\Lc)$ is an isomorphism, commutes for every $c\geqslant 0$.
-This reduces the study of $\gamma^d(\Lc)$ to that of the horizontal arrow $f$, which is purely algebraic.
-In the sequel, we use this reduction freely and essentially do not distinguish these two homomorphisms $\gamma_{d}^c$ and $f$.
+commutes.
+Furthermore, as explained at the end of the last section, the vertical map $\gamma_{d+1}^c(X,\Lc)$ in this triangle is an isomorphism.
+This reduces the study of $\gamma_d^c(X,\Lc)$ to the analysis of the horizontal arrow $f$, which is purely algebraic.
+In the sequel, we use this reduction freely and essentially do not distinguish these two homomorphisms $\gamma_{d}^c(X,\Lc)$ and $f$.

 \begin{lem} The map $\otimes\llangle -1\rrangle:\Ibf^d(\Lc)\rightarrow\Ibf^{d+1}(\Lc)$ of sheaves on $X$ is an epimorphism. \end{lem}